 I have been a member of BYC since 2005, During that time I have served on the race committee and as a US Sailing certified PRO for club racing and sponsored regattas: Etchells, PITCH, and One Design.
 I have raced my own boat with an all women crew and have crewed for others.
-I served four years as the membership chair before being elected as Fleet Captain in 2010 and then Rear Commodore.
+I served four years as the membership chair before being elected as Fleet Captain in 2010, Rear Commodore in 2011 and Vice Commodore in 2012.
 I have participated in club scrubs and have been a volunteer bartender for six years.
 I have also enjoyed club activities: Commodore’s Picnic, Opening Day, Lighted Boat Parade, Friday’s at Five and other raft-up weekends at Inati Bay.
 As a member of the Bellingham Power and Sail Squadron, I have taken many boater education classes, including advanced piloting.
 I enjoy cruising and the camaraderie of boating with good friends.
 Being active in the boating community in Bellingham has enriched my life in many ways – we have a wonderful boating jewel at our doorstep.

 I have been involved with the club since 1987 and a member since 2000.
 I have been an active sailing racer in various events throughout Puget Sound with my first boat Shillalagh, and my current boat Blackfoot.
 I have done the Vic-Maui race on Kismet in 1996, Charlemagne in 2000, and GIA in 2004.

-I have served as Sailing Fleet Captain three times and run and assisted with the PITCH committee for a number of years.
+I have served as Sailing Fleet Captain three times and was elected Fleet Captain in 2012.
+I have assisted with the PITCH committee for a number of years.
 I was certified as a race management PRO in 2005 and have assisted with the Dale Jepson One Design Regatta, W.O.W.
 Regatta, Etchells Regatta, and the Jr. Regatta.

 My other volunteer efforts have included Club Scrub, Tending Bar, The Policy and Planning Committee, Nominating Committee, and Trophy Chairman for the sailing fleets.